-Villena can be found to the north-west of Alicante, around an hour’s drive following the A-31.
+Villena is located to the north-west of Alicante city, around one hour’s drive along the A-31.

-Bordering the Murcia and Valencia regions, the city is known for its pottery and footwear industry as well as having some excellent cultural sites of intrigue.
+Bordering the Murcia region and Alicante province, the town is well-known for its pottery and footwear industries.

-Often mild-mannered and tranquil, the city is also the surprising venue of one of Spain’s largest metal and heavy rock festivals Leyendas del Rock which takes place each August.
+Usually mild-mannered and tranquil, the town is – perhaps surprisingly – also the venue for one of Spain’s largest heavy metal rock festivals, Leyendas del Rock (Rock Legends), held every August.

-But there are also plenty of varied cultural attractions to suit just about any taste.
+Throughout the year, there are plenty of varied cultural attractions in Villena to suit just about any taste, including the following…

-No trip to Villena would be complete without exploring what is undoubtedly the most important and impressive sight in Villena: Atalaya Castle.
-Towering over the town centre and cutting an imposing figure, you won’t be able to miss it as you drive towards the city.
+No trip to Villena would be complete without exploring what is the town’s most important and impressive sight: Atalaya Castle.
+Towering over the town centre and cutting an imposing figure, it can’t be missed as you drive towards the urban area.

-Villena is home to a number of high quality museums that will provide plenty of entertainment for those looking to learn more about the region and its history.
+Villena is home to several high-quality museums for visitors wanting to learn more about the region and its history.

-The Archaeological Museum, founded by Jose Maria Soler Garcia, contains the Treasure of Villena – a famous hoard of Bronze Age gold – as well as a number of other artefacts.
+The Archaeological Museum, founded by José María Soler García, contains the Treasure of Villena – a famous hoard of Bronze Age gold – as well as other artefacts.

-For those more interested in art, it’s a good idea to visit the Antonio Navarro Santafe Museum which features sculptures, sketches and photographs from the artist.
+For those more interested in art, the Antonio Navarro Santafé Museum features sculptures, sketches and photographs by the artist.

-Another reason to visit Villena is to take in some of the city’s wonderful architectural sights.
+Another key reason to visit Villena is to take in some of the town’s wonderful architectural sights.

-Additionally, the handsome Santiago Church can be visited.
-It was built between the 14th and 16th centuries and contains elements of Renaissance architecture that you can’t help but be impressed by.
+The grand Santiago Church was built between the 14th and 16th centuries and is highlighted by impressive elements of Renaissance architecture.